smartcodinghub/smartcodinghub.github.io/_posts/2017-01-20-development-functional-programming-introduction.md

 > I will deep more in the next posts, remember that this is an **Introduction**!

-## Expressions

-Expressions are to functional programming what statements are to imperative programming.
-An expressions receives an input and produces and output by applying an operation.
-Like ``(a, b) => a + b``, which takes two values and produces its sum by applying the ``+`` operator.
-Here comes some concepts: functions, lambdas, pure functions and high order functions.

 ## Flow

 Why I said this paradigm is focused in flow?
 Well, the flow is tipically part of the syntax in functional langagues.
 Its like a chain of calls or pipeline.
 We start with the input, apply a function, the returned value of that functions act as the input of the next one and so on.
+We can use the word Stream too.

 Example:

-Where f means a function:
+Where f means a function that works on a collection:

 ``f3(f2(f1(f(input))))`` and the "fluent" way: ``input.f().f1().f2().f3()``

-A more meaningful example:

-``sum(halve(pow(4, 2)), 5)`` and ``4.pow(2).halve().sum(5)``

-In either way of doing it, you see clearly the flow that the program will follow.
+With linq we can see things like:

+``Enumerable.Range(0, 50).Select(Pow).Select(Halve).ForEach(Print);``

+We can see easily what the program do.
+Generate numbers from 0 to 50, power, halve and the print them.
+And we have lazyness, but that's for another post.

 ## Stateless and side effects

 With stateless I mean that the functions won't behave differently based on a state with the same input and the data is not mutable.
-And won't have side effects (modify something outside its scope) or at least minize the side effects.
-Doing it this way, we ensure that the order of evaluation doesn't matters, so you don't need a context to understand whats going on, and make the program highly parallelizable.
+Just like a Math operation.
+And won't have side effects (modify something outside its scope).
+Doing it this way, we ensure that the order of evaluation doesn't matters, so you don't need a context to understand whats going on, and make the program highly parallelizable as you won't have race conditions.

 ## Conclusion